nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 | 9    | cherry |
 +------+--------+</pre>

-Now I&#8217;ve gotten the variables to be assigned, but the `WHERE` clause is still eliminating all the rows.
+Now I've gotten the variables to be assigned, but the `WHERE` clause is still eliminating all the rows.
 This feels so close to being right.
-What&#8217;s missing?
+What's missing?

 ### Pay dirt: do the assignment inside the function

 In fact, I was very close.
 All I need to do is move the entire assignment and the evaluation inside the function.
 It seems the variable expressions need to be sealed away from the comparison operator.
-In the example below, I&#8217;ve put everything inside the `GREATEST()` function, but the expression that updates `@type` has an incompatible type (string), so I convert it to a number with `LENGTH()` and mask its value with `LEAST()`.
+In the example below, I've put everything inside the `GREATEST()` function, but the expression that updates `@type` has an incompatible type (string), so I convert it to a number with `LENGTH()` and mask its value with `LEAST()`.

 <pre>set @num := 0, @type := '';